Vogelmensch/scanner/paper/scanner-paper.typ

 From the chunk property follows that many sub-arrays (verticals, horizontals or diagonals) of the matrix are completely filled with `EMPTY`-values.
 Such sub-arrays represent the area in which the object *is not* located, like the edges of the matrix.
 The respective depth for such a sub-array must then be zero.
 Thus, from finding a value of zero in the input, we can deduct that, in the corresponding sub-array, all unassigned cells must be `EMPTY`-valued.

-The cunk property makes no statement about sub-arrays being completely filled with `FULL`-values.
-Picture an object located in the center of a matrix and surrounded with empty cells.
+The chunk property makes no statement about sub-arrays being completely filled with `FULL`-values.
+Consider an object located in the center of a matrix and surrounded with empty cells.
 None of the sub-arrays of this matrix is completely `FULL`-valued.
 However, if we only consider the unassigned cells of a sub-array - let us call the collection of those cells the *assignee* of the sub-array - we get a different picture.
 The previous paragraph implies that `EMPTY`-valued cells are quickly being identified.
 What remains in the assignee are the `FULL`-valued cells only.

 So we can conclude: From the chunk property follows that, in advanced iterations, many assignees are completely filled with `FULL`-values.
 Such assignees represent the area in which the object *is* located.
 The respective depth of the object for this assignee must then be equal to the number of unassigned cells.
 Thus, from finding a value of maximal depth in the input, we can deduct that, in the corresponding sub-array, all unassigned cells must be `FULL`-valued.